-Musk claimed in a Twitter post in April that a private beta will begin around three months from that point.
-While not confirmed, it appears that a private beta test has begun for select users.
+Musk claimed in a Twitter post in April 2020 that a private beta will begin around three months from that point.
+While not confirmed, it appears that a private beta test has started for select users.
 Musk added that a public beta would begin in about six months.
 In late October, according to CNN, people who expressed interest in signing up for the service received emails asking them to sign up for what the company called the “Better Than Nothing Beta” test.
-In a filing with the Federal Communications Commission in February 2021, SpaceX stated that it has it has signed up 10,000 customers for its Starlink beta test.
+In a filing with the Federal Communications Commission in February 2021, SpaceX stated that it has signed up 10,000 customers for its Starlink beta test.
 The full service is expected to launch sometime in 2021.

 Where will SpaceX Starlink internet first be available on Earth?

-Musk stated the private beta would first be available for people in “high latitudes”.
+Musk stated the private beta would first be available for people in “high latitudes.”
 The company has clarified that the beta would launch first for residents in Canada, along with the northern portions of the United States.
 The plan is to expand to other parts of the world in 2021.

 Other frequently asked questions